Argel-Tal/DataScience-Notes/STAT312 Lecture Summaries.md

 We take B bootstrapped versions of the dataset from our training dataset, and build a decision tree on each.
 This produces B trees.
 While this boosts preformance, we loose the advantage of trees being easy to interpret

+The out-of-bag error or OOB error is the error on those instances not present within each of the booststrapped dists.
+A typical bootstrapped sample will involve 2/3 of the instances, and the remaining 1/3 are _"out-of-bag observations"_

 #### Boosting
 Growing many small trees that act in sequence, with each tree reducing the residual error passed to it from the previous tree.
 Each of these trees have a highly limited max depth.
 This is a form of __Stacking__, with the caveat that all stacked models are of the same type.